newaetech/chipwhisperer/docs/source/debugging.rst

 ========================

 To make interacting with OpenOCD easier, some scripts are included in ChipWhisperer's `openocd` folder.
-This includes both normal openocd scripts/config files, as well as `run_openocd.sh`, a shell script that puts ChipWhisperer into MPSSE mode and can either use openocd to program a target, or set openocd up for debugging.
+This includes both normal OpenOCD scripts/config files, as well as `run_openocd.sh`, a shell script that puts ChipWhisperer into MPSSE mode and can either use OpenOCD to program a target, or set OpenOCD up for debugging.
 Usage can be printed by:

 .. code:: bash

     ./run_openocd.sh -h

-You can debug by specifying the ChipWhisperer, jtag/swd mode, and the openocd target config file:
+You can debug by specifying the ChipWhisperer, JTAG/SWD mode, and the OpenOCD target config file:

 .. code:: bash